ansys/pyensight/doc/source/calc_functions.rst

     * - 0
       - Element type
       - All
       - EnSight element type number.
-See the table  below this one.
+See the table that follows this one.
     * - 1
       - Condition
       - hexa8, tetra4, quad4, tria3